ROCm/omnitrace/docs/how-to/sampling-call-stack.rst

 :doc:`Configuring the Omnitrace runtime options <./configuring-runtime-options>` establishes the precedence of environment variable values over values specified in the configuration files.
-This enables the user to configure the Omnitrace runtime to their preferred default behavior in a file such as ``~/.omnitrace.cfg`` and then easily override those settings using a command like ``OMNITRACE_ENABLED=OFF omnitrace-sample -- foo``.
+This enables you to configure the Omnitrace runtime to your preferred default behavior in a file such as ``~/.omnitrace.cfg`` and then easily override those settings using a command like ``OMNITRACE_ENABLED=OFF omnitrace-sample -- foo``.
 Similarly, the command-line arguments passed to ``omnitrace-sample`` take precedence over environment variables.

-All of the command-line options above correlate to one or more configuration settings, e.g. ``--cpu-events`` correlates to the ``OMNITRACE_PAPI_EVENTS`` configuration variable.
+All of the command-line options above correlate to one or more configuration settings, for example, ``--cpu-events`` correlates to the ``OMNITRACE_PAPI_EVENTS`` configuration variable.
 After the command-line arguments to ``omnitrace-sample`` have been processed but before the target application runs, ``omnitrace-sample`` creates a log showing which environment variables were set or modified: